-Centre observed 'good' VA at one-year results are available behind a secure log-in for access by relevant staff in participating centres.
+Centre observed 'good' VA at one-year results are also available behind a secure log-in for access by relevant staff in participating centres.
 Date searching functionality is available when the data covers a period longer than the official prospective audit period.
-There are plans to add results for observed 'poor' VA and adjusted results for both outcomes in the future.

 The aim is for clinical staff from participating centres to be able to use these results for internal audits and revalidation.